 “Content marketing is important because it answers your audience’s questions.
 With content marketing, you can build trust with your audience, improve conversions, connect with your customers, and generate leads.
 Additionally, in today’s age, customers expect high-quality, consistent content from their favorite brands…Consistent, high-quality, and engaging content impacts audience decision-making more than any other technique.“

 Content is how you do that and so many coaches lack the focus necessary to create and plan out content strategically.

 Content marketing is absolutely vital, but if you don’t have a system for creating it, you’re wasting your time.
 So, here’s something that may help—nine steps on how to create content for your business.

-But, in order to do that, you will first need to decide what kinds and forms of content you want to create—based on the needs of your target market.
+But, in order to do that, you will first need to decide what kinds and forms of content you want to create—based on the needs of your target market and your own expertise.

 Step 2- List Your Promotions

 Decide on what you will be launching and/or promoting in the next 6-12 months, and when you will promote them, so you can plan out the big events first.
 Space them out so it doesn’t look like you’re promoting too often, or back to back.
 Then add smaller promos such as existing products/programs, other people’s affiliate products, and lead magnets.
 You can also promote your blogs on other social media platforms such as – in YouTube videos, on Facebook, Instagram, LinkedIn and also on Pinterest.
 By planning out your promotions, you will know what content to create and when to create it.